Counter-Strike Major Championships: Tournament format

 Beginning in 2017, the group stage has featured a Swiss-system group stage.
 Before the tournament, teams are divided into four pots, with pot one having the four highest seeds, pot two having the next four highest seeds, and so on.
 A randomly selected team from pot one would face off against a randomly selected team from pot four.
 The same process is done with the pots two and three.
 After the initial seeded match, teams play five rounds against randomly drawn teams with the same record.
 No two teams play twice unless necessary.
 If a team wins three matches, then that team moves on to the next stage.
 If a team loses three matches, that team is eliminated.
 All games were best-of-one until the London 2018 Major.
 The Boston 2018 Major featured two Swiss group stages; the stage formerly known as the offline Major qualifier was now called the New Challengers stage and the group stage was now rebranded as the New Legends stage.
 The London 2018 Major used a slightly different form of the Swiss system, called the Buchholz system, in which matchups were seeded instead of random and the last round featured best-of-three sets.
 The next Major, Katowice 2019, featured a crowdsourced Elo system, in which participating teams ranked the 15 other teams before the Legends Stage to create a seeding system for each round of the Swiss system.
 The Copenhagen 2024 Major changed the names of the two Swiss stages, with the Challengers Stage becoming the Opening Stage and the Legends Stage becoming the Elimination Stage, while the first round match-up seeding for the Swiss stages was tweaked.
 A third Swiss stage was added beginning with the 2025 Austin Major to accompany the expansion to 32 teams.

 The Playoffs, known as the New Champions stage and Champions stage beforehand, have featured eight teams at all Majors.
 All matches are best-of-three, single-elimination series.
 When the GSL format was used for group stages, group winners earned top seeds and group runner-ups earned bottom seeds.
 Each top seed played a bottom seed in quarterfinals.
 With current Swiss format seeding, the two teams that finish undefeated in the group stage earn the highest seeds.
 Two of the three lowest seeds from the group stage (teams that advance with two losses) are randomly selected to play against the high seeds.
 Two of the three middle seeds (teams that advance with one loss) are randomly selected to play each other, and the remaining two teams face each other to finalize the bracket.

+Valve would make further changes to the Major format at StarLadder Budapest Major 2025, introducing a best-of-five grand final.
+At the following Major, IEM Cologne Major 2026, the third Swiss-stage group features only best-of-three matches.